-Although there are several challenges when combining search engine optimization and web design, this is a very viable mixture.
+Although there are several challenges when combining both, this is a very viable mixture.

-This becomes clear as we understand the importance of creating attractive pages for both people and search engines, and better understand the design errors that affect your optimization, would you like to know more SEO web design?
+And since you need to create attractive pages for both people and search engines, and better understand the design errors that affect your optimization, would you like to know more SEO web design?

 There are many arguments in favor of considering SEO and web design to be allies when creating an extraordinary website.
 Let’s see 5 of the main reasons to keep both in balance.